 Crain & Wooley, with principal offices in Plano, TX is a north Texas law firm with a multi-state reach.
 With more than 15 years experience in crafting comprehensive estate plans, Crain & Wooley works with you to formulate the perfect plan thereby achieving your goals and leaving an intentional legacy.
 Partners Justin Crain and Jacob Wooley dedicate themselves to transparency, integrity and compassion in all things.
+We put action to the Texas Lawyer’s Creed.

 Hailing from Lubbock, TX, Justin Crain is a licensed attorney with the Supreme Court of Texas, a member of the Texas Bar College, a licensed Risk Manager and licensed Agent with the Texas Department of insurance, and holds the Associate Risk Manager designation with the American Institute for Chartered Property Casualty Underwriters.
 He is a member of the State Bar of Texas’ Real Estate, Probate and Trust Law Section and the National Academy of Elder Law Attorneys.
 Justin enjoys using his varied background to help his clients craft plans that leave an intentional legacy.